 Delayed 1031 Exchange Example

-Knowing about the 1031 exchange, the investor wants to sell the property and reinvest the capital gains in a 2-unit property with more investment potential.
-He works with a real estate agent and sells his investment property for $120k.
-Since he purchased the property for $100k, this means that his capital gains are $20k.
+Knowing about the 1031 exchange, the investor wants to sell the property and reinvest the capital gains in a two-unit property with more investment potential.
+He works with a real estate agent and sells his investment property for $120,000.
+Since he purchased the property for $100k, this means that his capital gains are $20,000.

 The same logic applies for 1031 exchanges when financing is required for the exchangor.
 However, the process is more complicated.
 We discuss a detailed example that includes financing below.

-A construction or improvement 1031 exchange lets a real estate investor sell an existing property and purchase a similar property at a lesser value, using the extra money to make improvements.
-Real estate investors have 45 days to identify a new property with a signed letter and 180 days from the sale to close and finish renovations.
+A construction or improvement 1031 exchange lets a real estate investor sell a property and use the proceeds to buy a similar property of lesser value, using the remaining money to make renovations and improvements.
+A new property has to be identified within 45 days and all construction/improvements must be completed within 180 days.

 If after the 180-day deadline the exchangor wasn’t able to complete renovations, the 1031 exchange would not be tax-deferred.
 Instead, such things as labor services and materials allotted to improvements or construction are not considered to be like-kind property and your capital gains are subject to tax.
 This means that your renovation budget can become taxable boot if you don’t finish in time.